Technology Transfer and Knowledge Exchange

 - Collective Knowledge-Building – Collective knowledge-building is a process of interaction based on dialogic force, in which a set of stakeholders observes reality and, with local people, systematizes information to find technological solutions for such context of application.

-The work on these issues is coordinated by the Executive Board for Technology Transfer, which has the Technology Transfer Department (DTT) and the Secretariat for Business (SNE) under its supervision.
+The work on these issues is coordinated by the Executive Board for Technology Transfer, which has the Secretariat for Innovation and Business (SIN) under its supervision.
 Embrapa's Decentralized Units also play this role, especially Embrapa Technological Information and Embrapa Products and Markets.

 Facilitate Technology Transfer and Knowledge Exchange is only possible with articulation and support from a network of public and private organizations.
 Agricultural research institutions, technical assistance and rural extension, and marketing cooperatives, state and municipal level, are essential to strengthen alliances and partnerships.